vbillys/writing/IROSPaper.md

 # Experimentation and Results

 The people detection and tracking algorithm is tested inside an office environment and followed by an outdoor testing where the ISERA robot follows certain person.
 A video is attached with the paper showing the dynamic following action of the robot.
 Prior to experiments, simulations were conducted to generate lidar data with some people walking around the robot.
-We use the publicly available simulation package V-REP [@vrep] that have a ready built-in Hokuyo laser scanner sensor models.
+The publicly available educational version simulation package V-REP [@vrep] which have a ready built-in Hokuyo laser scanner sensor models is used.
 The simulation environment verifies that the algorithm is at working state.
 The real experiments verified the results with real laser scanner data and control errors originated from tire slippage and robot motors.

 \begin{figure*}[!t]
 \centering